arnoldt100/anansi/documentation/source/Classes/AnansiMolecularDynamics.cpp.rst

     A macro that makes this class visitable.
 I defines the Accept member function.

-.. function:: void enableCommunicationEnvironment()
+.. function:: void AnansiMolecularDynamics::enableCommunicationEnvironment()

     Enables the MPI communication environment.
 No inter-process communication can occur until the communication environment is enabled.

     :rtype: void

-.. function:: void disableCommunicationEnvironment()
+.. function:: void AnansiMolecularDynamics::disableCommunicationEnvironment()

     Disables the MPI communication environment.
 No inter-process communication will occur after the communication environment is disabled, and once disabled